-- I’m just a junior at my university but really would like to work in the DI.
+- I’m just a junior at my university but really would like to work in the DA.
 Are there any opportunities for students?

-- Can DI analysts travel and live overseas?
+- Can DA analysts travel and live overseas?

 - Will I work on the same topic or region for my entire career?